HaschekSolutions/PictShare-Docker/README.md

 ## ENV Variables
 - TITLE (string | Title of the page)
+- PNGCOMPRESSION (int | 0-9 how much compression is used. note that this never affects quality. default: 6)
+- JPEGCOMPRESSION (int | 0-100 how high should the quality be?
+More is better. default: 90)
 - AUTOUPDATE (true/false | should the container upgrade on every start? default: true)
 - MAXUPLOADSIZE (int | size in MB that will be used for nginx. default 50)
 - MASTERDELETECODE (string | code if added to any url, will delete the image)